rosie8228/IDS2024S/quiz/2/README.md

 23. (A) COBOL (B) Fortran and C second gen, C++ and MATLAB are third gen, Python and R are fourth gen.
 24. C(1970s), C++(1980s), MATLAB(1970s), Python(1980s)
 25. B
 26. C with Classes
 27. ABC for Python, Fortran for MATLAB
-28. C with Classes
-29. ABC for Python, Fortran for MATLAB